baobabsoluciones/cornflow/README.rst

 **Running cornflow with simultaneous resolutions**

+For do this kind of deployment you can use the template ``docker-compose-cornflow-celery.yml``.
 Airflow service allow you to run with CeleryExecutor.
 For more information, see `Basic Airflow architecture <https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#architecture>`_.

 Other deployment options